What's the Experience?

 What About Housing?

-While an intern is working in Washington, D.C., housing is provided at no charge at an area university, within walking distance to public transportation.
+While an intern is working in Washington, D.C., housing is provided within walking distance to public transportation.
 Housing is not provided while the intern is working in the District Office.

 Are You Eligible?